 But first - know the difference between indicator/turn flasher units (they are not relays, strictly speaking they are thermo-switches) and hazard flasher units:

-If you substitute an indicator flasher for a hazard flasher it will probably flash rapidly and burn out very quickly as they are only designed to flash two 21w bulbs (plus a 5w wing repeater on the 2-pin types).
+If you substitute an indicator flasher for a hazard flasher it will appear to click at the correct rate but will only send power to the bulbs very briefly, not long enough to fully light them, and may burn-out quickly as they are only designed to flash two 21w bulbs (plus a 5w wing repeater on the 2-pin types) not four.
 But if you substitute a hazard flasher for a 2-pin indicator flasher it will at first seem to work correctly, unless you notice the sequence (as above) is incorrect.
 This is a safety hazard, as it delays the lights coming on and hence the warning to road users.
 So many people these days seem to operate the indicators at the same time as they turn the wheel that the rest of us need all the warning we can get!

 There are also 'universal' or 'heavy duty' flasher units that although they may have the correct sequence for indicators i.e. they come on as soon as you operate the switch, don't have the built-in 'bulb failure warning' of the originals.
 Really when fitting an alternative flasher unit you need to disconnect one corner and confirm that you still get this warning.
 On original MGB types this warning is that flashing stops altogether, and only one external bulb will be lit.
 On modern electronic units the remaining bulb should flash at double-speed.